klaytn/klaytn-docs/docs/klaytn/README.md

 **Core Cell Network** and **Endpoint Node Network** form a Klaytn main chain or mainnet.
 Blockchain Applications can run on the Klaytn main chain, Cypress, or can operate on their own blockchains called **Service Chains**.
 If you want to have a dedicated execution environment for your application that guarantees high TPS and configuratble network policies, we recommend to use Service Chain.
-To setup a Service Chain for you application, read the [installation and operation guide of Service Chain](../node/service-chain/README.md).
+To setup a Service Chain for your application, read the [installation and operation guide of Service Chain](../node/service-chain/README.md).

 ## Main Chain: CCN + ENN